Police Officer John Blank

-The policeman were called to the Carpel plant by a passerby, who heard the blast which toward the door from the strong box.
-The safes combination have been batted off with Sledges and the charge of explosives did the rest of the work.
+The policeman was called to the Carpel plant by a passerby, who heard the blast which toward the door from the strong box.
+The safes combination has been batted off with Sledges and the charge of explosives did the rest of the work.

 Officers Reached Scene

-Blank and Atkinson and reached the scene about the same time.
-Blank ran around to the rear of the building and a taxicab driver, I. H. Berman, who was cruising on Oliver Street, said he saw the patrolman and the three men meet at the entrance of the alley.
+Blank and Atkinson reached the scene about the same time.
+Blank ran around to the rear of the building and a taxicab driver, I. H. Berman, who was cruising on Oliver Street, said he saw the Patrolman and the three men meet at the entrance of the alley.

-Then, Berman said, he saw two spurts of flame, heard the reports of the pistol and saw patrolman blank slumped to the ground.
-He could not tell which of the three burglars fired the shots, Berman said.
+Then, Berman said, he saw two spurts of flame, heard the reports of the pistol shots and saw Patrolman Blank slump to the ground.
+Berman said, He could not tell which of the three burglars fired the shots,.

 Yeggs’ Run into the Alley